swirtSJW/migration_tools/README.md

 # Get source tarball and decompress in correct location on stg and local dev.
 If you are unsure of the location or name of the tar you can look around.

-    drush @doj.stg ssh
+    drush @mt.stg ssh
     cd ~/migration-source

 Once you have found the location of the tar you need (most likely in migration/source/tars) copy it to where it belongs and untar it, but remove the copy (leaving the original in migration-source/tars)
-The location where you move it has to be such that it is in the place/path of where the content resides on the justice.gov, NOT where it is going to reside on drupal.
+The location where you move it has to be such that it is in the place/path of where the content resides on the legacy site, NOT where it is going to reside on drupal.
 When you have it in the right spot untar it with (altering the filename to suit)

     tar -zxvf usao.tnw.tar.gz

 Copy the tar to your local sandbox by scp:

-     scp doj.stg@staging-7820.prod.hosting.acquia.com:~/migration-source/tars/usao.tnw.tar.gz ~/workspace/doj/migration-source/usao/usao.tnw.tar.gz
+     scp mt.stg@staging-7820.prod.hosting.acquia.com:~/migration-source/tars/usao.tnw.tar.gz ~/workspace/mt/migration-source/usao/usao.tnw.tar.gz

 Untar it in the right location on your dev.